Overview: Oncology – Solid Tumors

 Lung cancer is the leading cause of cancer death and the second most diagnosed cancer in both men and women in the United States.
-The number one cause is cigarette smoking, but it can also be caused by environmental exposure to substances such as asbestos and radon, and occurs more frequently in persons with a family history of lung cancer.
-Since spiking in the mid 1980’s, the incidence rate has been in decline due to a decrease in tobacco smoking.1,2
+Although cigarette smoking is the number one cause of lung cancer, it can also be caused by environmental exposure to substances such as asbestos and radon and occurs more frequently in persons with a family history of lung cancer.
+Since spiking in the mid-1980s, the incidence rate has been in decline due to a decrease in tobacco smoking.1,2

-- After diagnosis, only 18.1% of patients will survive 5 years or more.2
+- After diagnosis, only 19%% of patients will survive 5 years or more.1

 Available evidence suggests that increased Wnt signaling plays a role in tumor development, aggressiveness, and treatment resistance in lung cancer.
-Although genetic mutations in the Wnt pathway are uncommon in NSCLC, activated Wnt signaling is present in most NSCLC cell lines and tumor samples, indicating that epigenetic changes are responsible.6
+Although genetic mutations in the Wnt pathway are uncommon in non-small cell lung cancer (NSCLC), activated Wnt signaling is present in most NSCLC cell lines and tumor samples, indicating that epigenetic changes are responsible.6

 - Several components of the Wnt pathway that drive activation may be overexpressed in NSCLC, and loss of expression or activity of various endogenous Wnt pathway inhibitors has frequently been observed in NSCLC cell lines and resected tumors, suggesting that upregulation of Wnt activity can occur in multiple ways.6